 Whether your RVing trip is just across town or to the other side of the country, the enjoyment is far superior to roughing it.
-If the RV you travel in is similar to the other ones on the road today, it is a portable house with a full kitchen, bedroom, and living room all self-contained in one motorized vehicle.
+If you’re going to purchase an RV to travel in is similar to the other ones on the road today, it is a portable house with a full kitchen, bedroom, and living room all self-contained in one motorized vehicle.
 As comfortable as your RV is for you, there are still several essentials that you must not forget to take with you to ensure your trip goes off without any issues.

 1. First-Aid Kit

 You never know when a mishap will occur on a trip.
 When there are first-aid supplies along for the duration, you will be able to doctor wounds or sprains quickly until you can seek out further medical attention if necessary.
 Pack a first-aid kit with the following supplies.

 - Poison control and other emergency phone numbers